adamluzsi/frameless/pkg/jobs/README.md

 httpServerJob := jobs.JobWithShutdown(srv.ListenAndServe, srv.Shutdown)
 ```

-## Managing multiple Jobs with Manager
+## Managing multiple Jobs with a Manager

 To manage the execution of these Jobs, you can use the `jobs.Manager`.
-Manager will run Jobs on their goroutine, and if any of them fails with an error,
+The Manager will run Jobs on their goroutine, and if any of them fails with an error,
 it will signal shutdown to the other Jobs.
 Jobs which finish without an error are not considered an issue,
 and won't trigger a shutdown request to the other Jobs.